 Early Treatment and Fertility Preservation

-The best hope for reducing the incidence of infertility related to infection lies in prevention and early detection and treatment of newly acquired asymptomatic or mildly symptomatic infections.
-By avoiding high risk sexual behaviour and frequent pelvic infections further fertility is preserved.
-In case of pelvic infections early diagnosis and adequate treatment is recommended to avoid further sequelae.
-Concomitantly, there must be an increased awareness by health care providers and consumers of the need for intensive screening using the latest and most effective molecular techniques followed by early effective treatment if positive.
+The best hope for reducing the incidence of infertility related to infection lies in the prevention and early detection and treatment of newly acquired asymptomatic or mildly symptomatic infections.
+By avoiding high-risk sexual behaviour and frequent pelvic infections further, fertility is preserved.
+In case of pelvic infections, early diagnosis and adequate treatments are recommended to avoid further sequelae.
+Concomitantly, there must be an increased awareness by health care providers and consumers of the need for intensive screening using the latest and most effective molecular techniques followed by an early effective treatment if positive.

 GarbhaGudi is a chain of New-Generation Infertility Treatment Hospitals equipped with state-of- art-infrastructure & cutting-edge IVF Technology to address infertility issues & their emotional & mental effects on couples.
 We have a team of qualified & experienced doctors; their in-depth knowledge & expertise leaves no stone unturned to solve all your infertility issues.
 The Supportive & caring staff is always by your side to motivate & guide you throughout the journey.
 GarbhaGudi IVF, the best fertility treatment hospital in Bangalore, provides emotional support to couples facing infertility issues and sexual problemsContact Us